Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Case Studies

 There is a lithium-ion BESS unit at Bus 13.
 Its operational parameters are shown in Table \ref{T1}.
 This battery has a 4-hour operation duration and an 80\% maximum charge/discharge cycle depth.
 This type of battery's useful life is 6000 cycles at 80\% charge/discharge cycle depth \cite{life}, and their replacement cost is around 200 k\$/MWh \cite{price}.
-Based on the cycle depth aging function of lithium-ion batteries \cite{deg-model} and the replacement cost, the battery unit's degradation cost function $C(\delta)$ is represented as $C(\delta)=52.4\,\delta^{2.03}$, where $\delta$ is the ratio of the charge/discharge cycle depth to the battery capacity.
-This near quadratic function is approximated by a 16-segment piecewise linear function for degradation cost modeling.